cucapra/capra-public/src/research/visionmode/index.md

 We also propose modifications to the camera sensor itself to improve the efficiency of capture in vision mode.
 Using a subsampling technique, our sensor design can elicit most of the important effects of demosaicing without any signal processing.
-And using nonlinear [analog-to-digital converters (ADCs)][adc], the design can replace the effects of gamma correction and reduce the number of bits required per pixel.
+In addition, we use nonlinear [analog-to-digital converters (ADCs)][adc] to replace the effects of gamma correction, thereby reducing the number of bits which need to be captured per pixel.
 Together, these changes lead to cheaper data readout and can obviate the need for a separate ISP chip.

 Initial figures suggest that a vision mode may save roughly three quarters of the energy spent on the camera and ISP for image capture in a traditional system.